Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    "thumbnail","string","The post thumbnail as seen in listings.

    When retrieving posts from a listing, the value can sometimes be `image` instead of a URL.

+   Value is `default` if the post was removed.

    Other than a URL, possible values include: (empty string), `self`, `default`, `image`, `nsfw`, `spoiler`.